Alberta Centennial Addiction & Mental Health Research Chairs

 - Stronger connections between research and practice settings

-- Evidence-driven changes in practice, improving system effectiveness and efficiency
+- Evidence-driven changes in practice; improving system effectiveness and efficiency

-- Improved mental health outcomes for Albertans
+- Improved addiction and mental health outcomes for Albertans

-Five key principles will guide recruitment:
+Five key principles guided recruitment:

 - Coordination across Alberta;